-The spectra of tower base loads in Figure 17 show that for case LC3_FSC3 an increase of amplitudes is only present for F_x ,
+The spectra of tower base loads in Figure 13 show that for case LC3_FSC3 an increase of amplitudes is only present for F_x , 416 F_z , M_y and M_z and only R2:C3-ak M_y at BPF.Especially the amplitude of M_z at BPF rises to a remarkably high level.
+417 R2:C3-al Amplitudes at higher harmonics of BPF tend to reduce forall loads except for M_z R2:C3-am M_x and M_y .
+418 The result also shows that the broadband load level at frequencies between first and fifth BPF harmonics rises.
+For F_y and 419 R2:C3-an M_x there is a clear peak just above 1 Hz which even exceeds the peak at BPF R2:C3-ao for M_x .
+The reduction 420 of amplitudes at higher harmonics of BPF can be explained as a result of the reduced inflow velocity below hub height due to 421 the power law profile.
+Because of the lower aerodynamic thrust in this region, OOP deflection in front of the tower reduces to 422 approximately 5.5 m compared to 6.46 m in case LC2_FSC3.
+The rise of amplitudes at BPF can be explained as an effect of 423 vertical shear.
+While blade-passing is a short pulse and many higher harmonics of BPF are excited, the effect of vertical shear 424 stretches over the whole revolution and is much closer to a sine function.
+Thus, the excitation of higher harmonics of BPF is 425 much weaker compared to blade-passing.
+The combination of vertical shear and reduced blade-passing effect finally leads to 426 an increase of amplitudes at BPF while amplitudes at higher harmonics decrease.
+427

-- 5 F_z , M_y and M_z and only at BPF.
-Especially the amplitude of M_z at BPF rises to a remarkably high level.
-Amplitudes at higher harmonics of BPF tend to reduce for all loads except for M_z .
-The result also shows that the broadband load level at frequencies between first and fifth BPF harmonics rises.
-For F_y and M_x there is a clear peak just above 1 Hz which even exceeds the peak at BPF for M_x .
-The reduction of amplitudes at higher harmonics of BPF can be explained as a result of the reduced inflow velocity below hub height due to the power law profile.
-Because of the lower aerodynamic thrust in this region, OOP - 10 deflection in front of the tower reduces to approximately 5.5 m compared to 6.46 m in case LC2_FSC3.
-The rise of amplitudes at BPF can be explained as an effect of vertical shear.
-While blade-passing is a short pulse and many higher harmonics of BPF are excited, the effect of vertical shear stretches over the whole revolution and is much closer to a sine function.
-Thus, the excitation of higher harmonics of BPF is much weaker compared to blade-passing.
-The combination of vertical shear and reduced blade-passing effect finally leads to an increase of amplitudes at BPF while amplitudes at higher harmonics decrease. - 15 By superimposing turbulence to the vertically sheared flow in case LC4_FSC3, the character of the spectra changes as the amplitudes at BPF harmonics become much less prominent.
-There are some clear peaks remaining, but the broadband load level massively increases.
-The global maximum now arises for M_y at approximately 0.32 Hz corresponding to an eigenmode of the structural model.
-Additionally the amplitude at BPF is strongly increased for F_x , F_y , M_x and M_y ; however, side peaks occur that are partially even higher.
-The amplitude at approximately 1 Hz further increases compared to case LC3_FSC3 and another wide peak appears at frequencies around approximately 2.75 Hz, which again corresponds to nearby structural
+By superimposing turbulence to the vertically sheared flow in case LC4_FSC3, the character of the spectra changes as the 428 amplitudes at BPF harmonics become much less prominent.
+There are some clear peaks remaining, but the broadband load level 429 massively increases.
+The global maximum now arises for M_y at approximately 0.32 Hz corresponding to an eigenmode of the 430 structural model.
+Additionally the amplitude at BPF is strongly increased for F_x , F_y , R2:C3-aq M_x and M_y ; however, side 431 peaks occur that are partially even higher.
+The amplitude at approximately 1 Hz further increases compared to case LC3_FSC3 432 and another wide peak appears at frequencies around approximately 2.75 Hz, which again corresponds to nearby structural 433 eigenmodes.
+The higher amplitudes at frequencies near to structural eigenmodes can be explained by the broadband excitation 434 due to the influence of turbulent inflow on the aerodynamic loads.
+Without turbulent inflow the main excitation occurs at BPF harmonics because all unsteady effects except for the vortex shedding are periodic with BPF (blade-tower interaction, tilt angle, vertical shear).